LyubomirT/intense-rp-next/docs/features/updater.md

 It's a simple CLI tool that helps you install and update IntenseRP Next faster, without having to go to the Releases page on GitHub every single time you want to check for updates or download the latest version.

 !!! warning
-    Right now, the updater only supports Windows (10+) systems.
-Linux support is being actively worked on.
+    Right now, the updater only supports Windows (10+) systems, as well as most modern Linux distributions.
+However, macOS support is not yet implemented.

 ## Download It

 To download the updater, simply head over to the [Releases page](https://github.com/IntenseRP/IntenseRP-Next/releases) on GitHub and grab the latest version for your system.

-Usually it's a simple zip of an executable alongside a small README.txt file.
+Usually it's a simple zip or tar.gz archive of an executable alongside a small README.txt file.

 !!! note
     Some browsers may block the download of the updater executable, so be sure to check your browser's download settings if you encounter any issues.
 Personally, I ran into this issue with Chrome, but switching to Firefox resolved it immediately (speaks volumes about accuracy).

 ## Installation

 No install needed!
 It's a portable, one-file executable that you can run from anywhere you wish.
-However, it's NOT recommended to put it in the same place as your IntenseRP installation, because it's highly likely that it will try to delete itself during updates.
+However, it's NOT recommended to put it in the same place as your IntenseRP installation, purely for safety reasons.

+!!! info
+    It will still work if you do place it there, but only after version v1.1 of the updater.
+Version v1.0 will attempt to delete the entire directory, including itself.

 ## Usage

 The updater is a command line tool.
-You can either run it from PowerShell or double-click the file.
+You can either run it from your terminal or double-click the file.
 A console window will open up either way.

 ![Updater UI](./images/updater_ui.png)